canonical/checkbox/checkbox-ng/docs/dev/config.rst

-PlainBox Configuration System
+Plainbox Configuration System
 =============================

-PlainBox has a modular configuration system.
+Plainbox has a modular configuration system.
 The system allows one to define static configuration models that are composed of variables.
 This is all implemented in :mod:`plainbox.impl.secure.config` as two classes :class:`plainbox.impl.secure.config.Config` and